-The OpenTripPlanner creates a query for the costs at a particular coordinate in space-time.
-The query is transmitted from the route calculation to the traffic model.
-There, the query is matched to the discrete space.
-The spatial coordinates are encoded in the WGS84 reference system.
-To avoid precision problems during the matching between the components, the spatial coordinate is matched with a nearest neighbour method using a KDTree data structure The nearest neighbor matching offers also the possibility to query costs for arbitrary locations.
+nearest neighbour method using a KDTree data structure [23].
+The nearest neighbor matching offers also the possibility to query costs for arbitrary locations.
 The timestamp of the query is discretized to one of the 48 bins we applied in the STRF.

 We apply our trip planner for a particular Monday in data set (8th April 2013) and compute routes from a fixed start to a fixed target at different time stamps.
-Figure 4 shows that different routes are calculated depending on the traffic situation.
-Congested street segments are avoided and different routes are suggested.
+Figure 7 shows that different routes are calculated depending on the traffic situation.